Team-BHP > Technical Stuff

 Hi there again!
 Do not worry.
 I didn't follow any standard procedure and at 2121 kms it's still running buttery smooth.
 Smoother than it was initially and no oil change yet.
 My running is low at around 200-300kms per month due to weekend drives only and occasional short runs yet it runs like a charm.

-RavSam is offline (1) Thanks
+RavSam is online now (1) Thanks

 Old 16th September 2021, 22:52 #53